PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

   }
 ```

 As we can see, an interface typedef starts with the keyword `interface`, followed by the interface name, and a list of optional provisos.
+The interface typedef can implement multiple interfaces as well, which will simply cause the functions of the other interfaces to be copied to this interface typedef.
 The body of the typedef contains multiple function signatures with semicolons at the end.
 The head provisos of the typedef are passed to the contained function signatures.

 For example, the `Iterable<T>` interface from the included library: